 Let The Music Play Games is a European project that bridges the worlds of music and video games, fostering collaboration between composers and indie game studios.
 The visual identity I designed aims to combine the playful aspect of video games with a musical and rhythmic imagery given by the repetition of the geometric shape of the circle.
 The palette also recalls the vintage world of video games, deliberately avoiding a too direct connection with today's technology.

 The main typeface, Fat Albert BT, is a very characterized one.
 The geometric shape of the repeating circles takes the counter from the letter P. As a result, all graphics consistently echo geometric and rounded shapes in a combinations of patterns and overlays.
-I designed the website and the graphic templates for social media combining the logo and the monogram, the circle patterns and this nostalgic 5-color palette, with a secondary sans serif font to facilitate legibility for descriptive texts.

 The website is online at letthemusicplaygames.eu